-Managerial Positions / Policies for Human Resources Development and Internal Environment Development to Ensure Diversity, [Disclosure Based on the Principles of the Corporate Governance Code] in I. Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information.
+Regarding our initiatives for ensuring diversity and developing human resources including promotion of active participation of women in the workplace, please see [Supplementary Principle 2.4.1] Goals and Status for Promotion of Women, Foreign Nationals, and Mid-career Hires to Middle Managerial Positions / Policies for Human Resources Development and Internal Environment Development to Ensure Diversity, [Disclosure Based on the Principles of the Corporate Governance Code] in I. Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information.

-[Initiatives in FY2022]
+[Initiatives in FY2023]

-- Revision and re-dissemination of pamphlets and leaflets for the purpose of deepening understanding of the childcare and nursing care systems based on the content of the amendment to the Childcare and Family Care Leave Law - From the perspective of promoting D&I, elements related to D&I were added to the action assessment of managers from the second half of 2022. - Along with the diversification of values and diversification of careers, we introduced a career training system with the purpose of raising awareness and acquiring skills to enable employees to develop their careers autonomously. - 2022 Career Support Guidance for Supervisors to Support Subordinates' Career Development in the Fiscal Year - As an initiative to instill D&I in all employees, conduct general diversity training and unconsolidated bias training
+- Revision of pamphlets and leaflets and start of operation of new tools such as interview sheet to support returning from childcare leave for the purpose of deepening understanding of the childcare and nursing care systems and reducing career loss due to absence from work - From the perspective of promoting DE&I, elements related to DE&I were added to the action assessment of managers from the second half of 2022. - Along with the diversification of values and diversification of careers, we have a career training system in place with the purpose of raising awareness and acquiring skills to enable employees to develop their careers autonomously. - Since 2023, we have been conducting generational career training - As an initiative to instill DE&I in all employees, we are Continuously conducting diversity trainings for all employees